 - Select the company you are billing as the account.

 - Select the company that you will be creating the receivable for and on the Billing Line.

 - For example, Company A is creating a Billing to Company B. Company A would click on new Billing and enter Company B as the customer.
-On the Billing Line, the GL Variable would be Company A.
+On the Billing, the Ledger would be Company A.